plotly/plotly.github.io/_posts/fundamentals/2017-08-30-how-to-groupby.md

    sub-steps:
     - copy: "After adding data, to split the trace into groups, head to the 'Transforms' section under the 'Structure' menu.
 Click on the '+ Transform' button on the top right corner of the panel and then choose the 'Split' option."
       img: "![Transform Button](../static/images/filters/add-transform.png)"
     - copy: "This will display a Split sub-panel directly below the button as seen below.
-Here, you can choose the data column containing the categories based on which you can split the trace; use the dropdown menu next to the attribute 'By' and then choose the desired data column."
+Here, you can choose the data column containing the categories based on which you can split the trace; use the dropdown menu next to the attribute 'By' and then choose the desired categorical data.
+In this example, the trace is split based on the continents."
       img: "![Split By](../static/images/split-groups/split-groups-select-by.gif)"

  - title: Style a Chart